aol/cyclops-integration/cyclops-rxjava2/readme.md

 ### Via Active

-The Active class represents a Higher Kinded encoding of a Reactor (or cyclops-react/ JDK/ Vavr / rx etc) type *and* it's associated type classes
+The Active class represents a Higher Kinded encoding of a RxJava2 (or cyclops-react/ JDK/ reactor/ Vavr / rx etc) type *and* it's associated type classes

-The code above which creates a new Flux containing a single element "hello" and transforms it to a Flux of Integers (the length of each word), can be written much more succintly with Active
+The code above which creates a new Observable containing a single element "hello" and transforms it to a Flux of Integers (the length of each word), can be written much more succintly with Active

 ```java